Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 You can view full text of the latest Auditor's Report for the company.

-Year End :2024-03
+Year End :2025-03

-balance sheet as at March 31, 2024, and the Statement of Profit and Loss and the statement of cash
+Company"), which comprise the balance sheet as at March 31, 2025, and the Statement of Profit and

-flows for the year ended on that date and notes to the financial statements, including a summary of
+Loss and the statement of cash flows for the year ended on that date and notes to the financial

-significant accounting policies and other explanatory information (hereinafter referred to as "the
+information (hereinafter referred to as "the Financial Statements").

 In our opinion and to the best of our information and according to the explanations given to us, the

-aforesaid Financial Statements give the information required by the Companies Act, 2013 ("the Act) in
+aforesaid Financial Statements give the information required by the Companies Act, 2013 (“the Act") in

 the manner so required and give a true and fair view in conformity with the Accounting Standards

-prescribed under section 133 of the Act read with the Companies (Accounting Standards) Rules, 2021,
+pi esci ibed under section 133 of the Act read with the Companies (Accounting Standards) Rules, 2021,

-("AS”) and other accounting principles generally accepted in India, of the state of affairs of the Company as
+( AS ) and other accounting principles generally accepted in India, of the state of affairs of the Company as

 Basis for opinion